blahosyl/enlightened-publishing/README.md

 On larger screens, the navigation bar shows the links to the 3 main sections of the site side by side.

-On devices with pointer capabilities (e.g. mouse or trackpad), the links in the navigation bar change color when hovered over.
+On devices with pointer capabilities (e.g. mouse or trackpad), the links in the navigation bar change color and are underlined when hovered over.

 Because the site is a continuous one, rather than consisting of separate `html` files, there is no highlighting of the current section the user is in in the nav bar.
 To offset this, color schemes are used to indicate different sections (see the [Design](#design) section for more details).